 Finally, both the Sprint and Ultimate pedals do not need to be bought as a set of three pedals.
 This may not seem important to many, but for those that don’t need a clutch pedal for example, or just want to upgrade their brake and throttle pedals, this can allow for a lot of saved cash.
 You can also just buy the clutch pedal on its own if you later decide to upgrade.

-The Sprint and Ultimate pedals from Heusinkveld are two of the best sets of pedals in the world of sim racing.
+The Sprint pedals and the Ultimate pedals from Heusinkveld are two of the best sets of pedals in the world of sim racing.
 They are sometimes hard to find as they sell quickly, but if you are a big sim racing fan and want to upgrade your pedals, they are both definitely worth looking for.
 The pedals have their similarities, but there are also some key differences that set them apart from each other.

 You will find the Sprint pedals to be much cheaper than the Ultimate pedals, and they are a good set of intermediate pedals for those looking to upgrade to load cell pedals.
 However, the Ultimate pedals do offer hydraulic damping, a bit more customization and more than double the maximum braking force, and so are the ideal choice for more advanced racers.